mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ![](https://github.com/mikecinnamon/MLearning/blob/main/Figures/14-2.png)

-These histograms look a bit awkward, but mind that a decision tree model produces a *discrete score*, with as many different values as the number of leaf nodes, which, with maximum depth 4, cannot exceed 16.
-Thresholds don't make much sense for the scores of decision tree models.
+These histograms look a bit awkward at first sight, but their shape can be explained by the fact that a decision tree model produces a *discrete score*, with as many different values as the number of leaf nodes.
+This number, with maximum depth 4, cannot exceed 16.
+Thresholds don't make much sense for the scores of a decision tree model.

-Now the random forest model, which, compared to the logistic regression model, does not look as a serious competitor.
+Next, we take the random forest model, which, compared to the logistic regression model, does not look as a serious competitor.
 Note that, by averaging the trees that integrate the forest, we no longer have a discrete score, with just a few different values.

 ```
 In [15]: rf_score = rfclf.predict_proba(X_train)[:, 1]